With the costs of commodities rising day after day, you might be wondering how to live cheaply? Is cheap living still possible?

 You could also earn 20% back on purchases on Amazon.com made with the Blue Cash Everyday® Card in the first 6 months, up to $150 back.

-Utilities are one of the money suckers in your budget but because most of them like electricity and water are basic needs they are practically non-negotiable.
+Utilities are one of the money suckers in your budget but because most utilities like electricity and water are basic needs.
+They are practically nonnegotiable.
 But it’s still possible to cut down on the consumption of these basic utilities and tuck away some extra money every month.

-Arcadia Power is one of the newest initiatives out there that allow you to support clean energy while lowering your electric bills.
+Arcadia Power is one of the newest initiatives out there that allows you to support clean energy while lowering your electric bills.
 It powers your home with renewable energy sent through whatever existing power lines are available, an innovative alternative to the more costly solar panel option.
-Under this scheme, you pay your electric bill to Arcadia Power, and they, in turn, make the payment to your electric company.
-You can choose between wind or solar power, and adjust your usage from half to a full 100%.
+Under this plan, you pay your electric bill to Arcadia Power, and they, in turn, make the payment to your electric company.
+You can choose between wind or solar power, and adjust your usage from half to a full one hundred percent alterative power.

-In addition to shifting to a cheaper and cleaner energy alternative, you can also still continue to save on your utility consumption by practicing very simple lifestyle changes.
+In addition to shifting to a cheaper and cleaner energy alternative, you can also continue to save on your utilityconsumption by practicing very simple lifestyle changes.

 Unplug appliances when they’re not in use.
-A study found that on average, a household consumes an additional $165 a year for appliances left on idle or standby mode.
-This is because if left plugged into power, these consume what is called phantom or vampire electricity.
+A study found that on average, a household consumes an additional $165 a year in electricity costs for appliances left on idle or standby mode.
+Left plugged into power, these appliances consume what is called phantom or vampire electricity.

 Laundry is also a major culprit behind excessive utility consumption.
 Save on electricity and water by washing your clothes in cold water and minimizing the use of a dryer, opting for line drying as much as you can.